mvanthoor/rustic/readme.md

       are compatible with Windows/Visual Studio's debugger.
 This will require the Microsoft Visual C++ Build Tools, because it uses the Microsoft Linker.)
-- If you are running Windows, it is recommended to have [MSYS2](https://www.msys2.org/) installed, because it provides Bash and several Linux development tools.
+- If you are running Windows, it is required to have [MSYS2](https://www.msys2.org/) installed, because it provides Bash and several Linux development tools.
   There are three ways to run MSYS:
     1. MSYS2 MinGW64: for 64-bit compiles
     2. MSYS2 MinGW32: for 32-bit compiles
     3. MSYS2 MSYS: for maintaining MSYS2.
+- In MSYS2:
   - Install GCC
   - Install Binutils.
 - Make sure you keep these environments apart.
 Do not install the 64-bit GCC compiler in the 32-bit environment and the other way around.
 If you want to produce both 32-bit and 64-bit binaries, you will have to set up